ZeusVS/gover/README.md

 ### Controls:
 ```
 - 'q': Quit the program

-- 'o':  Open the selected directory in a new terminal window
+- 'enter': Open the selected in a new window:
+               Directory: default terminal
+               Text file: default editor

 - '~':  Go to your home directory
 - 'h':  Go to parent directory